Lady Nicholas Windsor

-Lady Nicholas Windsor (born Paola Louise Marica Doimi de Lupis, 7 August 1969) is the wife of Lord Nicholas Windsor, son of the Duke and Duchess of Kent.
+Lady Nicholas Windsor (born Paola Louise Marica Doimi de Lupis, 7 August 1969) is the wife of Lord Nicholas Windsor, second son and the youngest child of the Duke and Duchess of Kent.

-Early life
+Early life and ancestry

+Lady Nicholas Windsor was born as Donna Paola Louise Marica Doimi de Lupis on 7 August 1969, as the eldest child of Don Louis Doimi de Lupis (later added Frankopan Šubić) (1939–2018) and his Swedish wife, Ingrid Detter.

-Lady Nicholas Windsor was born as Paola Louise Marica Doimi de Lupis.
-She used this name as an undergraduate at Cambridge in 1989; by 1993 her entry includes the added 'Frankopan Šubić', while parenthetically including her original name for clarification.
+Paola used this name as an undergraduate at Cambridge in 1989; by 1993 her entry includes the added 'Frankopan Šubić', while parenthetically including her original name for clarification.

+Originally, Doimi de Lupis family belonged to an ancient, untitled Croatian nobility of Italian origin that can trace their noble lineage back to 1200, with Domnius Doymi, nobilis traguriensis as their earlist known ancestor.
+The family was granted nobility of the Island of Brazza in 1390 by King Tvrtko I of Bosnia and nobility of Spalato in 1413 by Sigismund, Holy Roman Emperor as the King of Hungary.
+Their status was later elevated with a grant of Venetian nobility in 1753, Austrian nobility in 1855 and the hereditary title of Ritter in 1865.
+They also owned an ancestral palace in the town of Vis, built in the turn of the 18th century, on the Adriatic coast.
+Doimi de Lupis family welcomed and hosted Franz Joseph I of Austria during his official visit to Vis island on 12 May 1875.

 By the time of her marriage she was known as Princess Paola Doimi de Lupis Frankopan Šubić Zrinski.
-Her father is Louis Doimi de Lupis, who claimed to be a member of the Frankopan family.
-Her mother is Ingrid Detter, a barrister and professor of law at Stockholm University.
-The announcement of Lady Nicholas's marriage refers to her parents as 'Don' and 'Donna'.

-She has one sister, Christina, and three brothers, Peter, Nicholas, and Lawrence.
+She has one sister, Christina, and brothers, Peter, Nicholas, and Lawrence.

 Education and career

 Paola Windsor was educated at St Paul's Girls' School and at Wycombe Abbey, where she was a William Johnston Yapp Scholar.
 She read Classics at Gonville and Caius College, Cambridge, where she was a Choral Scholar and took a Diplôme d'Etudes Approfondies (M.Phil. equivalent) at Paris IV, La Sorbonne in Philosophy, submitting a thesis in French entitled L'autorité de l'État (English: "The authority of the state").

-As Paola Frankopan, she has written for Tatler, where she is a contributing editor, and for Vogue USA.
-She has published an introduction to the history of the Sanctuary of Trsat (Trsatska Sveta Kuća in Croatian).
+As Paola de Frankopan, she has written for Tatler, where she is a contributing editor, and for Vogue USA.